jhn322/docker-linux-server-setup/README.md

-# Linux & Docker server setup
+# Linux server with Docker setup
 Here I'll specify all the docker containers that is currently running on my home server at the moment.
 I will be providing the docker-compose files as a good starting point for anyone interested in creating their own docker stack, but do head over to the independant docker hubs to pull down the entire repo/image to your server.

 More information: https://hub.docker.com/